Apply for Financial Aid

 Income refers to the pre-tax income from wages, business, or investments.
 The formula considers certain costs against this income in calculating a family’s ability to pay.
 If two parents reside in separate households, the income and expenses of both households are considered in the equation.

 If a family has major assets, savings, and/or investments, the formula will compute an income supplement that will be added to the calculated gross income.
-The treatment of home equity is not matched to the actual market value of the New York City area, but calculates a value based on the price paid for the home/apartment and the years it has been owned.

 How does divorce or separation affect the financial aid process?